 King-Tisdell Cottage Foundation programming includes the Beach Institute Lecture and Learning Series (series of twelve lectures) and Genealogical Research Support Center (a resource program for research).
-The Beach Institute Lecture and Learning Series will feature topics including Duke Ellington, Gullah Geechee, Haiti, civic engagement, and Wesley Wallace Law.
-Genealogical Research Support Center provides Savannah residents with databases, on-line tools, and professional expertise for participants’ to pursuit genealogy research.
-King-Tisdell Cottage Foundation provides access to cultural programming for the community’s diverse citizenry, develops collaborative relationships within Savannah neighborhoods, and promotes Savannah as a cultural destination.
+The Beach Institute Lecture and Learning Series will feature topics including post-Civil War African-American towns, Prominent Abolitionists, African-American Scientists and Inventors.
+Genealogical Research Support Center provides Savannah residents with databases, on-line tools, and professional expertise for participants’ to pursue genealogy research.

 Savannah Music Festival -- $100,000

 The Savannah Music Festival (SMF) produces an array of programs with a centerpiece 17-day festival.
-SMF outreach and education initiatives include a national weekly public radio series, a year-round local music education youth program (Musical Explorers) and two tuition-free young artist development programs.
-Musical Explorers program reaches 9,000 K-2 students who receive creative musical education from local and national artists.
-In 2017, the festival attracted over 18,000 visitors (45% of total participants), resulting in $12 million of local direct spending, 9,200 hotel room nights and nearly $1 million of local tax revenues.
-Savannah Music Festival provides measurable economic contributions, promotes Savannah as a cultural destination, and positively impacts the community’s youth.
+SMF outreach and education initiatives include a national weekly public radio series, a year-round local music education youth program (Musical Explorers), and two tuition-free young artist development programs.
+Musical Explorers program reaches 11,000 K-2 students with in-classroom lessons, 6 teacher training professional development sessions per year at schools located in and serving students of all aldermanic districts.
+In 2018, the festival attracted over 35,000 participants with 43% visitors, resulting in $12 million of local direct spending, 9,250 hotel room nights and nearly $1 million of local tax revenues

 Savannah Philharmonic -- $90,000

 Philharmonic in the Streetz